What Is OSHA?

 Over the next few years, the agency adopted specific safety standards, began approving State Plans, and established the OSHA Training Institute.
 The agency continued to craft new protections as more hazards came to light.
 Through this work, OSHA drastically reduced the number of workplace deaths.
 In 1970, before OSHA took effect, there were an estimated 14,000 fatalities due to job-related accidents.

-In 2022, there were 4,764 fatalities.
-That's impressive enough, but the workforce almost doubled in that time, so that means OSHA achieved around an 80% reduction.
-In fact, the OSH Act has accounted for saving the lives of more than 647,000 workers.
-Non-fatal injuries and illnesses have also dropped.
+In 2022, there were 5,486 fatalities.
+That's impressive enough, but the workforce almost doubled in that time, so that means OSHA achieved roughly an 80% reduction in workplace deaths.
+In fact, by some accounts, the OSH Act has saved the lives of more than 647,000 workers.
+Non-fatal injuries and illnesses have also plummeted.

 Who Does OSHA Cover (and Not Cover)?

-The sound bite is that OSHA regulations apply to all employees and employers under U.S. federal government authority.
-But what does that actually mean?
+The short answer is that OSHA regulations apply to all employees and employers under U.S. federal government authority.
+But what, exactly, does that mean?

 Where Does OSHA Apply?